Lordrigar/skeleton-docker-php-redis/README.md

-# Docker, redis, mysql, mongo, nginx, php - setup of all containers for php app - all prepared for Symfony installation
+# Docker, redis, mysql, mongo, nginx, php - setup of all containers for php app - all prepared for Symfony installation (actually for this one: https://github.com/Lordrigar/symfony-app)

 Once all the containers are up, our services are available at:
     Symfony app: http://symfony.dev:80